GeoJson

 Feature

-object, as well as a set of data properties, and optionally a commonly used
+A Feature can contain a Geometry object, as well as a set of data properties, and optionally a commonly used

-identifier (id
+identifier (id).

-A feature's properties are stored as an immutable Map<String, Any>
+A feature's properties are stored as an immutable Map<String, Any> structure.

 A set of helper methods to get and set properties with the appropriate types directly.